AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/marketing-roi.md

 ## Consolidated Tables

-**Original architecture:** To bring together your spend from various sources (like [!DNL Facebook Ads] or [!DNL Google Adwords]), Adobe recommends creating a **consolidated table** of all of your ad spend.
+**Original architecture:** To bring together your spend from various sources, like [!DNL Facebook Ads] or [!DNL Google Adwords], [!DNL Adobe] recommends creating a **consolidated table** of all of your ad spend.
 You need an analyst to complete this step for you.
 If you have not, [file a support request](../../guide-overview.md) with the subject `[MARKETING ROI ANALYSIS]`, and an analyst creates this table.

 **New architecture:** You can follow the example in [this Analysis Library](../../data-analyst/data-warehouse-mgr/create-dw-views.md) topic.
 Consolidated Tables are now known as Data Warehouse Views on the new architecture.